larryle/MQTTBox/README.md

 Thats it !!!
 Your project is setup.
 Execute below commands in your current folder (MQTTBox) as per your app requirements.

 ###### Web App Builds
-- `gulp build` - Generates `build` folder with all compiled static web assets in your current directory (MQTTBox).
+- `npm run build` - Generates `build` folder with all compiled static web assets in your current directory (MQTTBox).
 You can deploy `build` in you web/app server.

-- `gulp` - Live development mode.
+- `npm start` - Live development mode.
 Use while development to see live reload of your web app when changes done in code.

 By default `master` branch has MQTTBox web app.
 Please check other MQTTBox branches for other platform apps.